jwodder/repolist/README.rst

                                 multiple times to only list repositories with all of the specified topics.

+-T, --exclude-topic TOPIC       Only list repositories without the given topic
+                                (case insensitive).
+This option can be given multiple times.

 --no-topics                     Only list repositories without any topics

 .. _jq: https://jqlang.github.io/jq/